 Configuring a Record Level Log Object¶

 1. To get a Record Level Log object from the Toolbox, go to Toolbox > Data Profiling > Record Level Log.
-If you’re unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+If you are unable to see the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 2. Drag-and-drop the Record Level Log object onto the dataflow designer.

-You can see that the dragged Log1 object is empty right now.
-This is because we haven’t mapped any fields on it yet.
+You can see that the dragged Record Level Log object is empty right now.
+This is because we have not mapped any fields to it yet.

-3. Auto-map the fields from the source object onto the record log object.
+3. Auto-map the fields from the source object to the Log object.

-4. To configure the Record Level Log object, right-click on its header and select Properties from the context menu.
+4. To configure the Log object, right-click on its header and select Properties from the context menu.

 A configuration window will open.
-First screen is Layout Builder screen.
-This is where we can create or delete fields, change its name and data type.
+The first window you will see is the Layout Builder window.
+This is where we can create or delete fields, change their name and data type.

-5. Click Next and you will be directed to a Properties window where you have to configure settings for creating the log file.
+5. Click Next, and you will be directed to a Properties window where you can configure settings for creating the log file.

-6. Specify the File Path where Centerprise will save this log file.
+6. Specify the Profile File path where Centerprise will save this log file.
 Log files are saved with .prof extension.